-A brief synopsis of each of the eighty-eight (87) Property Tax business cases are presented below.
-The full business cases can be found in Appendix G. Each business case contains information about the investment, including its link to the strategic plan, required resources, potential tax levy impact, deliverables, timing, and risks.
+The full 87 business cases can be found in Appendix G, as included in the original Draft Budget on December 12, 2023.
+Each business case contains information about the investment, including its link to the strategic plan, required resources, potential tax levy impact, deliverables, timing, and risks.
+Business cases in Appendix G are shown in the order originally presented in the Draft Budget and includes cases that were subsequently amended or not approved as part of the budget process.
+Draft business cases were originally presented in the following order: